 Unless his reign is short, a Roman Catholic pontiff will appoint most of the men who vote for his successor.
-But Pope Francis’ additions to the College of Cardinals since his election in 2013 also have served another purpose – tilting the leadership structure of the Roman Catholic Church away from its historic European base and toward the “global south” – that is, developing nations mostly in the Southern Hemisphere.
+But Pope Francis’ additions to the College of Cardinals since his election in 2013 also have served another purpose – tilting the leadership structure of the Roman Catholic Church away from its historic European base and toward developing nations in Africa, Asia and Latin America.

-The pope recently announced that he will appoint 11 new voting cardinals.
-After this latest group is elevated at a June 29 ceremony in Vatican City, the College of Cardinals will have 125 voting members, 42% of whom are European, down from 52% in 2013.
+The pope recently announced that he will appoint nine new voting cardinals (in addition to four other cardinals who are over 80 and therefore ineligible to vote).
+After this latest group is elevated at a Nov.
+28 ceremony in Vatican City, the College of Cardinals will have 128 voting members, 42% of whom are European, down from 52% in 2013.

-Of the 59 newly appointed or currently eligible voting cardinals Francis has named so far during his papacy, 37% were born in Europe, 22% in Latin America and the Caribbean, 19% in the Asia-Pacific region, 14% in sub-Saharan Africa, 7% from North America and 2% from the Middle East-North Africa region.
+Francis, an Argentinian who is the first pope from outside Europe since the eighth century, still has picked more cardinals from Europe than from any other region.
+Of the 73 newly appointed or currently eligible voting cardinals Francis has named so far during his papacy, 38% are from Europe, 21% from Latin America and the Caribbean, 18% from the Asia-Pacific region, 14% from sub-Saharan Africa, 7% from North America and 3% from the Middle East-North Africa region.

 Given that, as of 2010, only about a quarter (24%) of the global Catholic population is from Europe, the continent remains heavily overrepresented among voting cardinals.
-By this measure, the most underrepresented continent within the church’s leadership (even with Francis’ new picks) is Latin America and the Caribbean, which is home to 39% of the worldwide Catholic population (again as of 2010) and has 18% of the cardinals.
+By this measure, the most underrepresented continent within the church’s leadership – even with Francis’ new picks – is Latin America and the Caribbean, which is home to 39% of the worldwide Catholic population (again, as of 2010) and has 19% of the cardinals.